 In many detection and tracking applications, once we have correspondences between object locations across views, we are interested in localization of these objects in scene coordinates.
-Let us assume that the same object has been detected in two views (A and B) with camera center C_A and C_B at image place locations \mathbf{u}A and \mathbf{u}B , as shown in Fig. 2.
-In this case, the basics of projective imaging constrains the object to lie on the preimage of the point \mathbf{u}A (the line connecting C_A and \mathbf{u}A).
-Similarly, the object must also lie on the preimage of \mathbf{u}B in view B. Therefore, estimating the true location of these two lines.
-In a general scenario with several cameras, each camera gives
+Let us assume that the same object has been detected in two views (A and B) with camera center C_A and C_B at image place locations \mathbf{u}A and \mathbf{u}B as shown in Figure 2.
+In this case, the basics of projective imaging constrains the object to lie on the pre-image of the point \mathbf{u}A (the line connecting C_A and \mathbf{u}A).
+Similarly the object must also lie on the pre-image of \mathbf{u}B in view B. Therefore, estimating the true location of the object amounts to estimating the point of intersection of these two lines.
+In a general scenario with several cameras, each camera gives rise to a line and estimating the object's location involves computing the point of intersection of these lines.
+In the presence of noisy measurements, these lines do not intersect at a single point and error measures such as sum of squares are used to obtain a robust estimate of the location of the object.
+This is called triangulation [4].
+The drawback of the triangulation approach is that it requires correspondence information across cameras which is difficult to obtain.